jon-jacky/Piety/doc/analogies.md

 Operating System Analogies in Piety
 ===================================

-Piety is an operating system, but it is not much like a conventional operating system such as Linux or Windows.
+Piety is an operating system, but it is not like a conventional operating system such as Linux or Windows.
 Instead, our whole world
 --- the entire computer system that Piety manages --- is a single long-running Python session and its contents.
 We make no attempt to